7 ways to deal with toddler temper tantrums

 While preventing temper tantrums isn’t always possible, making sure that your toddler’s physical needs are met (e.g. nutrition, sleep, and exercise) is the surest way to minimize the risk of them occurring in the first place.
 Maintaining a predictable schedule is also important, as it allows your toddler to know what’s going to happen each day, thereby reducing their stress levels.

-Because toddler tantrums can often be volatile, it’s common for parents to become emotionally triggered by them.
-However, responding to your toddler’s intense emotions with your own intense emotions is like adding fuel to an already raging fire.
+Because toddler tantrums can often be volatile, it’s common for tantrums to trigger an emotional response in parents.
+However, if you respond to a tantrum with your own intense emotions, this is like adding fuel to an already raging fire.
 It's okay for you to take a few moments to breathe and calm down before responding to your child’s tantrums.

 Research shows that the more words children have to describe their feelings, the less tantrums they have.
 Labeling your child’s feelings (until they can do this for themselves) teaches them the emotional vocabulary they need to both process and express their feelings.
 Empathizing with your child’s feelings when they’re having a tantrum further decreases the intensity of their emotions.